OPS-E2E-PPE/VBA-Docs/api/Access.Printer.ItemSizeHeight.md

 keywords: vbaac10.chm12877
 f1_keywords:
 - vbaac10.chm12877
-ms.prod: access
 api_name:
 - Access.Printer.ItemSizeHeight
 ms.assetid: 84689cd3-e835-c61f-0334-15c2323553be
-ms.date: 06/08/2017
+ms.date: 03/23/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Printer.ItemSizeHeight property (Access)

-Returns or sets a  **Long** indicating the height of the detail section of a form or report in twips.
+Returns or sets a **Long** indicating the height of the detail section of a form or report in [twips](../language/glossary/vbe-glossary.md#twip).
 Read/write.

 ## Syntax

-_expression_. `ItemSizeHeight`
+_expression_.**ItemSizeHeight**

 _expression_ A variable that represents a **[Printer](Access.Printer.md)** object.

 ## Example

 The following example sets a variety of printer settings for the form specified in the _strFormname_ argument of the procedure.

 ```vb